 Depending on your budget and how big your audience is, you may want managed WordPress hosting, meaning the web hosting company handles all the confusing server stuff.
 What’s important is that they keep your server online and loading fast.
 Several of the web hosts below offer both standard hosting and managed hosting.
 I’ll highlight the different tiers where it makes sense.

 Looking for a step-by-step guide on how to start a WordPress blog?

 Here are the best WordPress hosting providers, starting with managed WordPress hosting:

 Want to listen while browsing the site?
 Subscribe on Apple or Google Podcasts.

 Managed WordPress hosting tends to cost a bit more than shared WordPress hosting.

-For the additional cost, you usually get some guarantee on uptime, faster average load times, and a higher tier of support.
+For the additional cost, the servers are optimized for WordPress, you usually get some guarantee on uptime, faster average load times, and a higher tier of support.